acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 2          | 18               |
 | 3          | 29               |

+❗ We have the pickup time, but we can't know for sure if that is how long the pizzas took to prepare or if the runner showed up after the pizzas were finished

+Steps:
+- Creted a CTE where I counted the pizza ids to find the number of pizzas
+- Grouped by the order id and order time to show how many pizzas were in each order
+- Joined the CTE to the runner orders table to get the pickup time
+- I extracted the minutes from the pickup time minus the order time and found the average to find the average amount of time it took to prepare the pizzas
+- Grouped by the number of pizzas in the order

+Insights:
+- It is clear that the more pizzas there are in an order, the longer the order will take to prepare
+- There is a larger jump in time when going from 2 to 3 pizzas than there is when going from 1 to 2 pizzas
 ---
 #### 4. What was the average distance travelled for each customer?